Case Study, Dec 2025

 TL;DR

-• Shifted the story from “uptime %” to “orders and revenue at risk”.
+• Shifted the story from “uptime percent” to “lost orders and money”.

-• Shifted the story from “uptime %” to “orders and revenue at risk”.
+• Shifted the story from “uptime percent” to “lost orders and money”.

 Role